Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 Exercism is an online coding platform that offers a variety of programming exercises and challenges that are suitable for all skill levels.
 It’s a great way to practice and improve your OCaml coding skills for free.

-What makes Exercism stand out from other similar exercise providers is that it offers a free mentoring service.
+What makes Exercism stand out from other similar exercise providers is that it also offers a free mentoring service.
 If you ever get stuck on an exercise or want to improve your code, you can request feedback from experienced OCaml programmers.

-For those looking for more of a challenge, there are also hard exercises available, such as calculating the date of meetups, implementing logic of hangman game using functional reactive programming, and creating a zipper for a binary tree.
+• Hard exercises: calculating the date of meetups, implementing logic of hangman game using functional reactive programming, and creating a zipper for a binary tree.

-This course is self-paced, so you can take all the time you need to complete the 40+ hands-on programming exercises.
 Each exercise comes with automatic feedback of your code as well as personal mentoring to help you understand your code’s strengths and flaws.

 Provider Exercism